 - Unofficial undergraduate and graduate transcripts.
 (NOTE: Final nominees will be required to submit official copies; please make sure you have these on hand or can get them quickly.)

 Only those selected as final campus nominees will provide:

 - Official Liebmann application form.

 - Copy of graduate exam test scores printed from the test provider.

 - Financial aid summary from the UW.
 You can print a copy from MyUW.
 If you have not already submitted a FAFSA for this current academic year, you should do so right away and well before our application deadline.
 If you are chosen as a nominee you will be required to provide verification of financial need from the Office of Student Financial Aid.

 - One copy of your FAFSA.

 - Copies of federal income tax forms for the prior two years (including spouse’s returns, if applicable).

 - Official copies of undergraduate and graduate transcripts.

-Please note: Nominees will have only one week to provide the additional four items after being notified of nominee status.
+Please note: All final pieces of the application will need to be provided in paper format to the Office of Fellowships and Awards.
+Nominees will have only one week to provide the additional items after being notified of nominee status.